ouspg/CloudAndNetworkSecurity/2.Network_Security_2/README.md

 **What does snort log entries show?**

-**Repeat the attack with FFUF.
+**Repeat the attack with FFUF to explicitly trigger snort alerts.
 What do you notice in snort log entries now?**

+**Add FFUF command and screenshot of successfully generated snort alerts**

 ### C) Firewall state table inspection